Good food. Cold drinks. Real conversations.

 -

-All proceeds benefit our local Knights of Columbus Councils, who in turn support deanery parishes, Archdiocesan seminarians, and a wide variety of community causes.
+All proceeds benefit the hosting council, who in turn supports deanery parishes, Archdiocesan seminarians, and a wide variety of community causes.

 -

-Catalyst Catholic is the office of youth and young adult ministry serving parishes in Clark, Floyd, and Harrison counties.
+Catalyst Catholic is the office of youth and young adult ministry in the New Albany Deanery.
+We serve parishes in Clark, Floyd, and Harrison counties.
 Learn more at catalystcatholic.org/about.